Jertzukka/youtube-to-rss.sh/README.md

 Usage
 -----
++ Download the script for example by running `git clone https://github.com/Jertzukka/youtube-to-rss.sh`
-+ Get your Channel ID by navigating to Settings and Advanced Settings.
++ Get your Channel ID by navigating Youtube to Settings and Advanced Settings.
 Open the script in an editor, and replace the existing 'channelid=' with your own, and save the file.
 + If necessary, make the file executable by running `chmod +x ./youtube-to-rss.sh`
 + Run the script with `./youtube-to-rss.sh`